 Chocolate contains a stimulant called theobromine, which can cause kidney failure, seizures, and even death.

-Contact your veterinarian if your pooch has abnormal heart rhythm, excessive thirst, vomit, tremors or seizures.
+Contact your veterinarian if your furry friend has abnormal heart rhythm, excessive thirst, vomiting, tremors, or seizures.

-Avocado consumed in large quantities can be toxic to most animals, including dogs.
-However, if your dog consumes small quantities shouldn’t cause any problem.
+Avocados consumed in large quantities can be toxic to most animals, including dogs.

 Symptoms of intoxication are: